 |

 Operational With the conditions very much the same as yesterday, flying was again limited.
-Rest
+Most

 of the sorties were on cine exercises, in which the film is now being taken during a